mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

-### Principle: Identifying areas of conflict and contradictions between activity system elements.

-### Principle : Utility of research - overcoming the tension between the rich context and generalisation of results
+#### Principle : Utility of research - overcoming the tension between the rich context and generalisation of results

 Barab and Squire [@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.